pluralsight/guides/draft/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 }
 ```

-When you replace your Sauce Labs username and access key (remember that you can get it from your *My Account* option when you log in to Sauce Labs) and run this program, the output will be:
+When you replace your Sauce Labs username and access key (remember that you can get it from your *My Account* option when you log in to Sauce Labs) to run this program, the output will be:
 ```
 title of page is: I am a page title - Sauce Labs
 ```

-And when you go to the *Automated Tests* section on Sauce Labs Dashboard, you should see the record of the test:
+And when you go to the *Automated Tests* section on Sauce Labs Dashboard, you should see the record of this test:

 ![Sample test record](https://raw.githubusercontent.com/pluralsight/guides/master/images/3457b738-aed3-4e89-b957-ae89ef653107.png)